Skip to main content

 Why hire All Well for Lewisham damp-proofing?

 Three reasons.
 First, the Lewisham specifics: we know the river-corridor effects on rising damp, the typical Victorian terrace substrates, and when supplementary external drainage is needed.
 Second, diagnosis-first approach: we don't quote a treatment without confirming the cause with calibrated moisture meters and external inspection.
-Third, fixed-price contracts and a 20-year transferable DPC guarantee.
-We carry CHAS certification, Public Liability insurance to £5 million, and 57 verified Google reviews averaging 4.5/5.
+Third, fixed-price contracts confirmed after a free site visit and a 20-year transferable DPC guarantee.
+We carry CHAS certification and Public Liability insurance.

 Get a Free Quote for Your Lewisham Damp Proofing